tc39/proposal-iterator.range/compare.md

 }
 ```

--   Rust: From the Rust document: `if you use an integer range and the integer overflows, it might panic in debug mode or create an endless loop in release mode.` (https://doc.rust-lang.org/std/ops/struct.RangeFrom.html)
+-   Rust: From the Rust documentation: `if you use an integer range and the integer overflows, it might panic in debug mode or create an endless loop in release mode.` (https://doc.rust-lang.org/std/ops/struct.RangeFrom.html)
 -   Haskell: Test with code

 ```haskell